Five Ways to Improve Dynamics 365 Business Intelligence

-- Dynamics AX/D365 isn’t your only data source
+1. Dynamics AX/D365 isn’t your only data source

-- Dirty data ‘in’ is Dirty data ‘out’
+2. Dirty data ‘in’ is Dirty data ‘out’

 Over the past several years, we’ve worked with organizations in every industry that believe sinking hundreds of thousands of dollars into a ‘Modern BI’ software platform will fix their data quality issues…well unfortunately, it won’t!
-As the saying goes "garbage in = garbage out."
+As the saying goes "garbage in, garbage out."

 If the data your ERP users are inputting isn’t of the utmost quality, whether because fields aren’t being filled in or filled in incorrectly, the BI & Analytics software is virtually worthless, except for mirroring the ‘dirty’ data.

-AND (key AND) before you implement a BI platform, you need to follow implementation best practices to ensure data quality is a top priority before rolling out the platform and losing any chance of high user adoption AND ROI of your BI & Analytics purchase.
+Before you implement a BI platform, you need to follow implementation best practices to ensure data quality is a top priority before rolling out the platform and losing any chance of high user adoption AND ROI of your BI & Analytics purchase.

-- You are tracking KRIs, but not KPIs
+3. You are tracking KRIs, but not KPIs

 Let’s start with defining each.
 Key Results Indicators, or KRIs, are measuring what already happened in your firm and while great for benchmarking and showing progress, are not meant to provide direction.
 Think of KRIs as reactive.
 On the other hand, Key Performance Indicators, or KPIs, tell you what could or should occur based on based on current events within your operations.
 Think of KPIs as proactive.